oracle-samples/vbcs-samples/README.md

-# vbcs-ssamples Repository
+# vbcs-samples Repository

-Each directory of this repository represents an example that can be used within Visual Builder Cloud Services (VBCS).
+Each directory of this repository represents an example that can be used within Visual Builder Cloud Services (VBCS), with the exception of ApplicationsCloudUITheme which is a JET project used to create a Theme (look and feel) for VBCS to use.

 ## Layout